7hacker/data-structures-algorithms-in-python/README.md

 search_concatenatedWords.py : given T = dogthecatcatthedog and A = ["the", "cat"] (n words of k length) output 3, 9 since the concatenation thecat and catthe is found in T at those indices. all n words should be part of the concatenation pattern, each word is size k and order does not matter

 segment_tree.py : A segment tree of Min values

+skiplist.py : A 4 leve skip list in python

 snake.py : print a string sinusoidally